 We’re seeing creativity and new forms of friendship return in surprising ways.
 So many people are rallying to help and support each other, it’s inspiring.
-Friendship now has new meaning.
+Friendship now has a new meaning.

-Yesterday, ROR team members joined Strides In Recovery team members and Phoenix House team members for on our first Wednesday virtual walking group.
+Yesterday, ROR team members joined Strides In Recovery team members and Phoenix House team members on our first Wednesday virtual walking group.
 We were in California and Florida, walking together with marathon trainer, Leslie Gold.
 I am no runner and would never have joined a marathon training group.
 Luckily, with this group, I could walk at my own pace while enjoying the views of other walkers far away.
 It was glorious.

-On our virtual walk we shared what we saw.
+On our virtual walk, we shared what we saw.
 I saw a golf course and cows in practically the same view.
 Lindsey showed us the ocean.
 Others were walking in their kitchen or in their neighborhoods.
 My point.
 We would never have met each other if we hadn’t been in survival mode.
 Our lives have been changed forever by Covid 19, but creativity has brought new possibilities for closeness and support we hadn’t considered before.